FabioORamos/pingnoran/Study Notes/CloudFormation.md

 * Best way to perform collaboration cross stack
 * Can’t delete a CloudFormation Stack if its outputs are being referenced by another CloudFormation

-## Stack
-* Cross Stack Reference
-    * Create a second template that leverages the security group
-    * Use Fn::ImportValue function

 ## Conditions
 * Used to control the creation of resources or outputs based on a condition
 * Common conditions: